owncloud/ocis/CONTRIBUTING.md

 Unsure where to begin contributing to ownCloud?
 You can start by looking through these `Needs-help` issues:

-*   The [Good first issue](https://github.com/owncloud/ocis/labels/Topic%3Agood-first-issue) label mark good items to start with.
+*   The [Good first issue](https://github.com/owncloud/ocis/labels/Topic%3Agood-first-issue) label marks good items to start with.
 *   [Tests needed](https://github.com/owncloud/ocis/labels/Interaction%3ANeeds-tests) - issues which would benefit from a test.
 *   [Help wanted issues](https://github.com/owncloud/ocis/labels/Interaction%3ANeeds-help) - issues which should be a bit more involved.